The Sacred Measure of 432,000 ⁓ Part 3: The Sexagesimal Measure of the 360° Circle

 “Indian astronomical texts like Sūryasiddhānta and Āryabhatīya which have been dated to 5th century AD.
 Indian borrowing from Mesopotamian astronomy had been the subject of serious researches in history of astronomy and stands universally accepted….

 “It is therefore apparent that the observation of breathing and counting may have played an important role in ancient civilization as an activity that enabled them to have precise measurement of time.
-It’s what may be described as the ‘sexagesimal association’ to the diurnal rotation of Earth gave us time Units which reflect a time structure of breathing.” ‒ K. Chandra Hari, “On the Origin of the 60 Base and the 21600′ of a Circle”
+It’s what may be described as the ‘sexagesimal association’ to the diurnal rotation of Earth that gave us time Units which reflect a time structure of breathing.” ‒ K. Chandra Hari, “On the Origin of the 60 Base and the 21600′ of a Circle”

 This calculation of 21,600 breaths per day is based on a rate of 15 breaths per minute.